yohanchatelain/fmriprep/docs/usage.rst

 This can be easily checked online using the
 `BIDS Validator <http://incf.github.io/bids-validator/>`_.

+The exact command to run ``fmriprep`` depends on the `Installation`_ method.
-The command line interface follows the
+The common parts of the command follow the
 `BIDS-Apps <https://github.com/BIDS-Apps>`_ definition.
 Example: ::

     fmriprep data/bids_root/ out/ participant -w work/

+More information can be found on the `ds005`_ page.

 Support and communication
 =========================